-In this specific situation it was agreed that only the xxx and yyy digits would be sent.
+For this event, it was agreed that only the xxx and yyy digits would be sent to keep messages shorter.
 The 3 digit easting (xxx) and northing (yyy) values cover a 10 km square region with 10 meter resolution.
 Single digits were assigned to the search teams:

-- 1 = Team A

-- 2 = Team B

-- 3 = Team C
+1 = Team A 2 = Team B 3 = Team C